-The eclectic mix of historic and modern buildings in the central part of downtown Denver is stunning.
-You’ll find friendly people, gastronomically pleasing restaurants, shimmering hotels, museums, art and culture throughout the city.
+The eclectic mix of historic and modern buildings in the central part of downtown Denver gives it somewhat of an artful character.
+You’ll find friendly people, a tempting array of restaurants, historic hotels, museums, art, and culture throughout the city.

-By the way, my sister and I, who happened to be in town at the same time, tried some gator at Bayou Bobs and it tasted like chicken.
+I met up with my sister who was in town and we tried some gator at Bayou Bobs.
+It tasted like chicken.
+LOL